Decoding AOSP Folder Structure for Developers

 Example:

-The system/ directory is where you would make changes if you're interested in improving the operating system's low-level features, such as system libraries, Bluetooth management, or networking.
+The android system folder is where you would make changes if you're interested in improving the operating system's low-level features, such as system libraries, Bluetooth management, or networking.

 packages/ Directory